TonyKaravasilev/CryptoMananaDocs/docs/randomness-generators.md

 - Hardware Random Number Generator (HRNG) or "True Random" Number Generator (TRNG) - a device that generates random numbers from an unpredictable physical process, rather than by means of an algorithm or process;
-- Pseudo-random Number Generators (PRNG) or "software pseudo-random" number generator - a software algorithm for producing statistically "random looking" sequences, that can either be controlled by a seed value or be incontrollable by harvesting a hardware randomness source for security purposes.
+- Pseudo-random Number Generators (PRNG) or "software pseudo-random" number generator - a software algorithm for producing statistically "random looking" sequences, that can either be controlled by a seed value or be uncontrollable by harvesting a hardware randomness source for security purposes.

 &nbsp;&nbsp;&nbsp;&nbsp;The HRNG type is mostly available via a 3<sup>rd</sup> party hardware chip sold from certain